BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Samoa to avoid the crowds and still get great weather?
+When is the absolute best time to visit Samoa to avoid the rain but still enjoy warm weather?

 I've heard about the 'fa'a Samoa' – what's the most important thing for a visitor to understand about Samoan culture?

-The concept of 'fa'a Samoa' (the Samoan Way) is paramount, and it revolves around family, community, and respect.
-Always dress modestly when visiting villages, especially for church on Sundays – covering your shoulders and knees is a must.
-A simple 'Talofa' (hello) and a smile go a long way, and showing respect to elders is deeply ingrained.
+The 'fa'a Samoa' or 'the Samoan Way' is central to life here, emphasizing family, community, and respect.
+It means you'll often see extended families living together and communal decision-making.
+Always dress modestly when visiting villages, especially when attending church services on Sundays – covering your shoulders and knees is a sign of respect that goes a long way.

 Getting around Samoa seems a bit different.
-What's the best way to explore the islands like a local?
+What's the best way to explore the islands?

 What's the deal with money in Samoa?
-Should I carry a lot of cash, and are credit cards widely accepted?
+Should I bring a lot of cash or can I rely on cards?

 What is the cheapest month to visit Samoa?